ginerorama/NtcA-bio-protocols-tutorial/README.md

-# Bioinformatic tutorial for NtcA ChIP-seq analysis
+# Tutorial for NtcA ChIP-seq analysis
+![alt text](https://github.com/ginerorama/NtcA_bio-protocols_tutorial/blob/master/header-logo.png "Logo Title Text 1")
 This repository is used to store the code and raw material for the ChIP-seq bioinformatic tutorial of _Synechocystis'_ NtcA published in bio-protocols.
-![alt text](https://github.com/ginerorama/NtcA_bio-protocols_tutorial/blob/master/header-logo.png "Logo Title Text 1")

 citations:_Joaquín Giner-Lamia*, Miguel Hernández-Prieto, M.E.
 Futschik_.
 "ChIP-seq Experiment and Data Analysis in the Cyanobacterium Synechocystis sp.
 PCC 6803".
 2018. _bio-protocols_